nadiahpk/nadiahpk.github.io/_posts/2022-04-01-declining-homophily.md

 One potential indicator of social structure is the distance that materials were transported from their source.
 Before around 1.6 Ma, raw-material transport distances are comparable to chimpanzee home-range sizes (∼ 13 km), indicating relatively isolated social groups composed mostly of kin (Marwick, 2003).
-Distances and occurrences of material transport increased from there over the course of the Early and Middle Stone Age.
+Distances and occurrences of material transport subsequently increased over the course of the Early and Middle Stone Age.
 For example,
 approximately 295-320 ka, obsidian and ochre were transported 25-50 km (as the crow flies) (Brooks et al., 2018).
 After ~130 ka, raw-material transport distances frequently exceeded 300 km (Marwick, 2003).
 These distances may be indicative of networks of exchange, which implies increased language abilities (Marwick, 2003) and notions of relatedness beyond genetic kin (Moutsiou, 2012).
-However, we must also be cautious when trying to infer what these exchanges meant, because humans can be quirky and transport materials over long distances for unexpected reasons (Graeber and Wengrow, 2018).
+However, we must also be cautious when trying to infer what these exchanges meant, because humans are quirky and sometimes transport materials over long distances for unexpected reasons (Graeber and Wengrow, 2018).

 The types of materials that are found can also be indicative of something social.
-Tool sophistication and symbolic development may be indicative of cognitive development, and their stylistic diversity indicative of cultures and the flow of information between them.
+Tool sophistication and symbolic development may be indicative of cognitive and social development, and their stylistic diversity indicative of cultures and the flow of information between them.
 In the early period (~1.5-0.4 Ma), evidence of material innovation is scarce;